 Here are my favorite ways to serve this tapenade:

-- On its own with crostini or sliced baguette
+• On its own with crostini or sliced baguette.

-- On a charcuterie board
+• On a simple charcuterie board.

-- At a picnic – just store it in a jar and it’s ready!
+• At a picnic – just store it in a jar and it’s ready!

-- Smeared on sandwiches of roasted veggies or turkey
+• Smeared on sandwiches of roasted veggies or turkey.

-- Tossed in warm pasta with burrata
+• Tossed with warm pasta with burrata.

 No matter how you serve it, I recommend bringing the olive tapenade to room temperature before serving to allow all of the flavor to shine through.

-Absolutely!
-Not only is it easy to make last minute, but it’s easy to prepare ahead of time, too!
-Simply make as is, then store in an airtight container in the fridge for up to 2 weeks.
-I recommend bringing to room temperature before serving for the best flavor.
+Make it, and store it in an airtight container in the fridge for up to 2 weeks.
+I recommend bringing it to room temperature before serving for the best flavor.
+You can also freeze in an airtight container, then thaw at room temperature or in the fridge when ready to use.

-Get the Recipe Green Olive Tapenade
+Get the Recipe 5-Minute Green Olive Tapenade (No Anchovies Option)

 Ingredients